SuperninjaXII/calculator-go-/README.md

-# Calculator with Go in the Back-end
+# desktop.abd mobile calculator

-## Simple Web-Based Calculator Powered by Go
+## Calculator application

 This project features a sleek, responsive calculator with its core logic handled by a robust Go backend.
 It provides basic arithmetic operations through an intuitive web interface.